M66B/FairEmail/docs/FAQ-fr-rCA.md

 F-Droid builds irregularly, which can be problematic when there is an important update.
 Therefore you are advised to switch to the GitHub release.

 The F-Droid version is built from the same source code, but signed differently.
-Ceci signifie que toutes les fonctionnalités sont également disponibles dans la version F-Droid, à l'exception de l'utilisation de l'assistant de configuration rapide Gmail parce que Google a approuvé (et autorisé) une seule signature d'application.
+This means that all features are available in the F-Droid version too, except for using the Gmail quick setup wizard because Google approved (and allows) one app signature only.
 For all other email providers, OAuth access is only available in Play Store versions and Github releases, as the email providers only permit the use of OAuth for official builds.

 Note that you'll need to uninstall the F-Droid build first before you can install a GitHub release because Android refuses to install the same app with a different signature for security reasons.